ekonomia-tech/lending-subgraph-standard/README.md

 - What other information do data analysts want to see?
 - How much historical data should be included?
 For example, a user's historical balance for borrows and deposits of their whole portfolio.
 This, of course would take a ton of indexing, such as how the uniswap.info subgraph takes a long time to sync.
 - Getting live data out of the subgraph is quite hard and complex - and this is particularly noticable in lending and borrowing protocols where you are earning interest or being charged interest.
 Subgraphs are not good at picking this up.
 The question is - how much of a detriment is this?
 Query time computation could provide a solution to this.
+- Is there any existing Subgraph standard out there?
+I think these could be defined better.

 ## Open Question around  Events derivedFrom
 - Can I just filter queries for events on entity types?
 Reducing the schema a lot?
+  - in some places yes, like Market and Protocol cuz the query is easy
+  - but in Account , it is harder because of `to` and `from` both being used